 Think of a project portfolio as a single source of truth to make decisions about resource allocation, forecast performance, and risks, and as a north star for progress and alignment — especially as they relate to goals and strategy.

-Read also: Portfolio management vs project management
+Read also: Lean portfolfio management and Portfolio management vs project management

-What is the process of portfolio management?
+A look into the process of effective portfolio management

 The process of portfolio management is the selection, prioritization, and control of an organization’s projects and programs.
 Such centralized management and oversight help establish a standard of governance across the organization.